Kathure/blog/_posts/2016-06-06-listviews.md

 title: implementing list view as explained by Derek Banas
 ---

 Runtime errors are the worst.

-I was using Derek Bantors as example to do my own implementaion of listviews
+I was using Derek Banas tutorial to learn hot to implemennt listviews

 with a customized row layout.